FCN+: Global Receptive Convolution Makes FCN Great Again: Methodology

 \subsection{Global Receptive Convolution}

 We propose an effective and efficient convolution, dubbed global receptive convolution (GRC).
 The GRC provides \emph{global receptive field} for convolutional filters \emph{without introducing any extra learnable parameters}.
 The key to achieving this is to make different channels of a convolutional filter have different grid sampling locations across the whole input feature map.
 Specifically, we first divide the channels of the $W$ into two groups.
 Each group has equal channels by default, i.e., $\frac{C}{2}$.
-The equal channels are based on the assumption that the original location information and global context are equally important.
-We believe that this is a reasonable assumption when no prior knowledge of the dataset is available.
-For the group of $c=\{0, ..., \frac{C}{2}-1\}$, we do standard convolution as in Eq.~\ref{eq:general_conv} and ~\ref{eq:standard_conv} to capture original location information.
+For the group of $c=\{0, ..., \frac{C}{2}-1\}$, we do standard convolution as in Eq.~\eqref{eq:general_conv} and ~\eqref{eq:standard_conv}.
 For the group of $c=\{\frac{C}{2}, ..., C-1\}$, we elaborately design its grid sampling locations, i.e., $\hat{\mathcal{N}}$, for global receptive field. $\hat{\mathcal{N}}$ will be introduced later.
 Then, the GRC is formulated as \begin{small}

-\end{small} where $\mathcal{N}$ is the same as Eq.~\ref{eq:standard_conv}.
-The first term is standard convolution as in Eq.~\ref{eq:general_conv} except that the summation over channel $c$ is from 0 to $\frac{C}{2}-1$.
+\end{small} where $\mathcal{N}$ is the same as Eq.~\eqref{eq:standard_conv}.
+The first term is standard convolution as in Eq.~\eqref{eq:general_conv} except that the summation over channel $c$ is from 0 to $\frac{C}{2}-1$.
 This term keeps the original location information for the pixel-wise representation (i.e., for the feature representation of the central pixels at $(h_0, w_0)$).
 In the second term, $\hat{\mathcal{N}}$ controls the central sampling location for GRC.
 The offsets $(\hat{h}, \hat{w})$ in $\hat{\mathcal{N}}$ shift the central location from $(h_0, w_0)$ to other locations according to the channel index $c$.
 In this way, the offsets can enable different grid sampling locations for capturing global context information.
 The design of the offsets will be detailed in the next paragraph.
 Finally, the global context information is integrated into pixel-wise representations by summing these two terms.
-See Figure~\ref{fig:method_sampling_loc} for an illustration.
+See Fig.~\ref{fig:method_sampling_loc} for an illustration.